George Washington University: School of Medicine and Health Sciences

 Founded in 1824, the School of Medicine and Health Sciences (SMHS), or simply the George Washington School of Medicine, was the first school of medicine in Washington, D.C.

 In 1981, George Washington University Hospital became the center of the national spotlight when President Ronald Reagan was rushed to the emergency room after an attempted assassination.

-GWU Hospital's emergency department was later renamed the Ronald Reagan Institute of Emergency Medicine.
-Other politicians, such as former Vice President Dick Cheney, come to GWU for routine and emergency procedures.
+GW Hospital's emergency department was later renamed the Ronald Reagan Institute of Emergency Medicine.
+Other politicians, such as former Vice President Dick Cheney, come to GW for routine and emergency procedures.
 Cheney and wife Lynne Cheney helped to start the Richard B. and Lynne V. Cheney Cardiovascular Institute in 2006.
-Others notable patients include former First Lady Laura Bush, who was treated for a pinched nerve.SMHS is primarily housed in the GWU Hospital, Ross Hall, and many other centers along K Street and throughout the city.
+Others notable patients include former First Lady Laura Bush, who was treated for a pinched nerve.
+SMHS is primarily housed in the GW Hospital, Ross Hall, and many other centers along K Street and throughout the city.

-GWU was once home to the George Washington Dental College, but this department would close in 1921 due to budget constraints.
+GW was once home to the George Washington Dental College, but this department would close in 1921 due to budget constraints.